Seq # 185330380

 Bionomics

 Pupation inside the tough cocoon, within the fallen leaves between leaf litter on the ground.
 The species hibernated in the pupal stage.
-After emergence of the adult, the pupal skin protrudes from the mine.
+After the emergence of the adult, the pupal skin protrudes from the mine.

 No pictures yet!